Background pattern

 • you have thyroid problems

-• you have previously had severe allergic reactions or are undergoing desensitization therapy to prevent allergies, for example, to bee or wasp stings
+• you have previously had severe allergic reactions or are undergoing desensitization therapy to prevent allergies, for example to bee or wasp stings

-• you have psoriasis (thickened skin patches)
+• you have psoriasis (thickened skin plaques)

 • you wear contact lenses, as carvedilol may cause dry eyes